-Besides service quality, the Group strives to maintain an excellent dining level.
-We value food safety and quality, as we carry out stringent control on food suppliers in relations to raw foodstuffs, procedures and environment of food processing, quality assurance, among other things.
-Once we are aware of any potential and significant food safety issues, we will immediately terminate partnership with such suppliers.
+In addition to service quality, the Group is committed to maintaining excellent dining standards.
+Food safety and quality are given high importance, and strict control measures are implemented for food suppliers in relation to raw materials, processing procedures, and environmental conditions.
+If any potential and significant food safety issues are identified, the Group takes immediate action to terminate partnerships with such suppliers.